Skip to main content

 Technical Analysis

-CVE-2026-32095 is a stored cross-site scripting (XSS) vulnerability classified under CWE-79, found in the Plunk open-source email platform built on AWS SES.
-The vulnerability exists in versions prior to 0.7.1 due to the platform's image upload endpoint accepting SVG files without proper sanitization.
-SVG files are treated by browsers as active documents capable of embedding and executing JavaScript.
-This allows an attacker to upload a crafted SVG containing malicious scripts that get stored on the server and later executed in the browsers of users who view the affected content.
-The vulnerability can be exploited remotely over the network with low attack complexity and requires only low privileges (PR:L) and user interaction (UI:R) to trigger.
-The scope is changed (S:C) because the vulnerability can affect other users' sessions and data.
-The CVSS 3.1 base score is 5.4, reflecting a medium severity with partial impact on confidentiality and integrity but no impact on availability.
-No known exploits have been reported in the wild yet.
-The vulnerability was addressed in Plunk version 0.7.1 by restricting or sanitizing SVG uploads to prevent script execution.
-This vulnerability highlights the risks of accepting SVG files without proper validation in web applications, especially those handling user-generated content.
+CVE-2026-32095 identifies a stored cross-site scripting (XSS) vulnerability in the Plunk email platform, an open-source solution built on AWS Simple Email Service (SES).
+The vulnerability exists in versions prior to 0.7.1 due to the image upload endpoint accepting SVG files without proper sanitization.
+SVG files are XML-based vector images that browsers treat as active documents capable of executing embedded JavaScript.
+This flaw allows an attacker with at least limited privileges to upload a crafted SVG containing malicious scripts.
+When other users view the affected content, the embedded JavaScript executes in their browsers, leading to potential theft of session tokens, user impersonation, or manipulation of displayed content.
+The vulnerability is classified under CWE-79 (Improper Neutralization of Input During Web Page Generation).
+The CVSS 3.1 base score is 5.4, reflecting a medium severity with network attack vector, low attack complexity, requiring privileges and user interaction, and impacting confidentiality and integrity with no impact on availability.
+No known exploits have been reported in the wild as of the publication date.
+The issue was resolved in Plunk version 0.7.1 by restricting or sanitizing SVG uploads to prevent script execution.
+This vulnerability highlights the risk of accepting SVG files without proper validation in web applications, especially those handling user-generated content.

 Potential Impact